Back to articles

 An active deception grid occupies unused IP space across your network.
 Firewall or router rules divert traffic destined for these ranges to the deception engine.
 A single sensor emulates thousands of hosts with polymorphic service signatures, each running protocol-accurate conversations.
 These aren't static banner strings.
 An agent scanning port 3389 triggers a full X.224 RDP negotiation, port 445 returns a three-step NTLM handshake, port 22 exchanges real SSH KEXINIT, and so on across the entire address range.

-A typical nmap service banner line runs about 20 tokens.
-A /16 deception grid with 65,536 emulated hosts, each running dozens of unique services, generates tens of millions of tokens of fake service data.
-GPT-4o's context window is 128,000 tokens.
-The raw data instantly exceeds it.
+A typical nmap service banner runs about 20 tokens.
+A /16 deception grid with tens of thousands of emulated hosts, each running dozens of unique services, generates over 25 million tokens of fake service data.
+GPT-4o's context window tops out at 128K.
+The raw data blows past it immediately.

 Multi-Document QA Accuracy by Position of Relevant Information